Md-Iftekhar-Hossain-Tushar/Player-s-auction-team-making-for-tournament/README.md

 # Player's Auction and Team Making for Tournament
-“Player’s auction &amp; team making for tournament” is the software which Nowadays face much difficulties to organize a match and also difficult to make team combination .The modules are built to provide the display function of managing users’ and authorities’ identification, teams and players information and configuration.
+“Player’s auction &amp; team making for tournament” is the software which nowadays faces much difficulties in organizing a match and also difficult to make team combination .The modules are built to provide the display function of managing users’ and authorities’ identification, teams and players information and configuration.
 # Objectives
 * Tournament Owner will organize tournament and advertise it to interested team.
 * Tournament Owner will start the registration of limited team as per his requirement.